-Student parking will be available in the student parking lot.
+Student Parking will be available in the student parking lot.
 Pembina Trails School Division applies a standard fee for all student parking if available across the division.
 This is \$233.85 for electrical and \$116.92 for non-electrical payable to Pembina Trails School Division.
 In September, we will send out a permission click for you to complete and pay for student parking.
-Once you receive the permission click form you will be required to display a parking pass.
+Once finalized, you will be required to pay for your parking pass.
 PTC will take a deposit of \$20 for the parking pass that will be issued to you.
 This will be refunded when the parking pass is returned.

-Charter buses are provided by the City of Winnipeg for the Waverley West community.
-Please click here for our website for more information.
+Transportation is provided by the City of Winnipeg for the Waverley West community.
+Please click here for more information.

 Bike Racks & Walking to School.
 To develop healthy lifestyle choices and for sustainability reasons we ask that students who live within walking or biking distance of the school or who have easy access to transit service leave their cars at home.
 Bike racks are provided for students who choose to ride their bicycles to school.
-You must provide your own bike lock and we highly recommend a D-Lock, click here for an example.
-Please remember we are a school community that models sustainability practices.
+You must provide your own bike lock.
+We are a school community that models sustainability practices.
 Riding your bike or walking to school is a great way to practice taking care of our community.
 Please be mindful of walking on the sidewalks when they are available.
 If crossing roads, please be safe and walk carefully with the guidance of the crossing guards that are provided for PTC and Bison Run School.